rfitak/American_Shad_Genome/README.md

-# American_Shad_Genome
+# The __de novo__ Assembly and Annotation of the American Shad Genome
-De Novo Assembly and Annotation of the American Shad Genome
+The American shad (Alosa sapidissima) genome: understanding the evolutionary novelties of the “fish that fed the Nation’s founders”